tamphh/scrapbook/git.md

-# Create new repository on Bitbucket
+# Connect new repository to Bitbucket
 Get your local Git repository on Bitbucket

 Step 1: Switch to your repository's directory